Yog4Prog/GithubActions/README.md

                 </tr>
                 <tr>
                     <td>Row 1, Cell 1</td>
                     <td>This is an example text that consists of exactly fifty words.
-It serves as a placeholder for content, demonstrating how text can fill up a cell in a table.
-You can replace this with any relevant information as needed in your Markdown documentation.</td>
+It serves as a placeholder for content, demons-<br/>trating how text can fill up a cell in a table.
+You can replace this with a-<br/>ny relevant information as needed in your Markdown documentation.</td>
                 </tr>
                 <tr>
                     <td>Row 2, Cell 1</td>